kaur-analytics/Pricing-Optimisation-Sales-Forecasting/README.md

 ## 💡 Strategic Recommendations

-Based on the analysis, a **3-phase pricing glidepath** was recommended for Storio's market entry:
+Based on the analysis, a **3-phase pricing glidepath** was recommended for the company's market entry:

 **Phase 1 — Year 1: Entry & Disruption**
 - Penetration pricing 10–20% below competitors